 What’s wrong with this picture above?

 The image below depicts a typical revenue technology “revtech” stack for small and medium-sized businesses.
 The complexity and integrations become very challenging.
 Individual vendor contracts and fees create a costly solution.
 There are multiple systems to learn and use.
 It is difficult to connect siloed databases.
-Piecemeal analytics inhibit a 360 degree view of the customer.
-Compliance is more fifficult with (GDPR, CAN-SPAM, CASL).
+Piecemeal analytics inhibit a 360-degree view of the customer.
+Compliance is more difficult with (GDPR, CAN-SPAM, CASL).
 Support is more difficult – who do you call when things break?

-For larger or complex businesses, in order to achieve a single view of the customer, customer data will need to be drawn from multiple touchpoints and operational systems.
-This typically requires integrations between operational systems, marketing systems and a data warehouse and business intelligence engine.
-Smaller businesses may be in a better position to use native revtech solutions “out of the box” to deliver the functionality and data management they need to run the front office.
+For larger or complex businesses, to achieve a single view of the customer, customer data will need to be drawn from multiple touchpoints and operational systems.
+This typically requires integrations between operational systems, marketing systems, and a data warehouse and business intelligence engine.
+Smaller businesses may be better positioned to use native revtech solutions “out of the box” to deliver the functionality and data management they need to run the front office.

 In both larger enterprises and mid-market companies, the goal should be to simplify the tech stack architecture and remove some of the disparate parts.
 An integrated technology platform helps reduce the complexities.